Generic Name: etanercept (ee-TAN-er-sept - szzs)

 Pharmacologic Class: Etanercept

-Etanercept-szzs injection is used to reduce signs and symptoms of rheumatoid arthritis or psoriatic arthritis, such as joint swelling, pain, tiredness, and duration of morning stiffness.
-It may also be used to treat plaque psoriasis or a condition known as ankylosing spondylitis.
+Etanercept-szzs injection is used alone or with other medicines (eg, methotrexate) to reduce signs and symptoms of rheumatoid arthritis or psoriatic arthritis, such as joint swelling, pain, tiredness, and duration of morning stiffness.
+It may also be used to treat a condition known as ankylosing spondylitis.